dsp196/Datapitstop/README.md

      - Aggregates **top drivers and constructors per season**.
      - Computes **qualifying vs race performance metrics**.
      - Provides **circuit-level incident insights** and **pit stop efficiency** analysis.
-     - Gold layer data is then queried in syanpse analytics and views are created that are loaded in Power BI for dashboarding.
+     - Gold layer data is then queried in synapse analytics and views are created that are loaded in Power BI for dashboarding.

 4. **Dashboard Creation and Reporting**
    - Power BI dashboards connect to Synapse Analytics for **real-time updates**.